Natural Relief for Bug Bites and Poison Ivy

 2. Once bitten, remove the stinger, if there is one, and clean area with water.

 3. Place cucumber skins on top of the bites to sooth the itching and irritation.
 You can also cut 2-inch round slices from a fresh eggplant and place on top of bite to draw out toxins and sooth the irritation.

 4. Apply honey to a bug bite to sooth the skin.
 Because honey is a natural antibiotic, it can also help prevent infections.

 5. Apply a blend of essential oils of eucalyptus, winter green and peppermint or tea tree oil to bites every 2 to 3 hours to relieve itching and aid healing.

 Click on Image for ADVANCED DNA

-Beth Coleman,N.D., Medical Intuitive, Empath and Instructor makes no claims, promises or guarantees and is neither diagnosing nor treating specific health challenges.
-Participants are solely responsible for managing and continuing their own medical treatment and care.
+Beth Coleman,N.D., Medical Intuitive, Empath and Instructor makes no claims, promises or Individuals are solely responsible for managing and continuing their own medical treatment and care.